 • Payment in full with a check or credit card (due upon the start of the session)(3.5% fee for Credit or Debit cards)

-• Monthly auto-payments on the 30th of each month, August-May (credit/debit card are available with a 3.5% fee) (ETF is available with no fee)
+• Monthly auto-payments on the 30th of each month, August-May (Month of Feb will be drafted on the 28th) (credit/debit card are available with a 3.5% fee) (ETF is available with no fee)

 Late Fees/Returned Checks

-If tuition becomes 10 days overdue, student attendance is suspended until tuition is paid.
+If tuition becomes 30 days overdue, student attendance is suspended until tuition is paid.
 All missed classes/ lessons count as an absence.
-A $10 late fee will be applied.
-Students with a tuition payment that is overdue for 30 days will be dropped from classes & lessons, and an invoice will be mailed for the amount due.
+Students with a tuition payment that is overdue for 60 days will be dropped from classes & lessons, and an invoice will be mailed for the amount due.

 Arseneau Dance Academy is a private organization, and rates are subject to change.

-If a student enrolled in a weekly class desires to withdraw after the session has begun, a parent must email the office at to request withdrawal.
+If a student enrolled in a weekly class desires to withdraw after the session has begun, a parent must email the office at email@example.com to request withdrawal.
 The email must include the student’s name, class, and the reason for withdrawal.
 Students will be required to pay for any classes that have already passed upon their withdrawal, in addition to a $50 withdrawal fee.
-ADA will refund any additional payments, including costume fees, within 30 days.
 Any payments that are owed will be charged upon the withdrawal notice.
-No withdrawals or refunds for tuition or costumes will be allowed after December 15th, 2020.
+No withdrawals or refunds for tuition or costumes will be allowed after December 15th, 2021.

 General Studio Policies